-Kalu hails CAN President, Okoh - New Telegraph
+Kalu hails CAN president, Okoh - New Telegraph

 In a statement, Kalu called on the President of CAN, to sustain the good legacies of his predecessor, who championed religious tolerance and harmony among Nigerians regardless of tribal, ethnic and religious differences.

-He said: “On behalf of the people of Abia North Senatorial district, I congratulate the newly elected President of the Christian Association of Nigeria, Archbishop Daniel Okoh on his assumption of office.
+He said, “on behalf of the people of Abia North Senatorial district, I congratulate the newly elected President of Christian Association of Nigeria, Archbishop Daniel Okoh on his assumption of office.

-“The spiritual leader has served meritoriously in various positions in all facets of life.